 United Way of Southeastern Connecticut is advancing the common good by creating opportunities for a better life for all, focusing on helping children to thrive, providing basic human needs, and promoting independence and community wellness.
-United Way recruits people and organizations that bring the passion, expertise, and resources needed to get things done.
+United Way rengages people and organizations that bring the passion, expertise, and resources needed to get things done.
 Everyone is invited to be part of the change by giving, advocating and volunteering.
 That’s what it means to Live United.

 Our Mission: To change our community by helping people in need through responsible use of donations.